alterway/formations/cours/openstack/openstack-deploiement.en.md

 ### Principles

 - Was nova-volume
+- Provides volumes
-- Attachement through iSCSI by default
+- Volume attachement through iSCSI by default

 ### Install

 - Package cinder-api: provides the API
 - Package cinder-volume: creation and management of volumes
 - Package cinder-scheduler: scheduling of volume creation requests
-- Package cinder-backup: backup to an object store
+- Package cinder-backup (optional): backup to an object store

 ### Backends